 Daniel joined Watsi on May 20th, 2013.
-Four years ago, Daniel became the 2433rd member to automatically support a new Watsi patient every month.
-Since then, 4,060 more people have become monthly donors!
-Daniel's most recent donation traveled 1,900 miles to support Phebe, a young woman from Haiti, to fund replacement of a pacemaker for her heart.
+Five years ago, Daniel joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Daniel's most recent donation traveled 8,800 miles to support Alory, a 56-year-old man from Cambodia, to fund fracture repair surgery to help him walk again.

 Phebe is a young woman from Haiti who underwent cardiac surgery in 2010 to close a hole between the two lower chambers of her heart.
 Although the surgery was successful in closing the hole, it left her with a condition in which her heart muscle was no longer able to properly transmit electrical pulses so that it could beat normally.
 To protect her heart, a pacemaker was implanted.
 Last month, the pacemaker was partially replaced with a new one because its battery had been depleted; following the procedure, however, she developed an infection that has rendered the pacemaker non-sterile, and as a result, the pacemaker and associated wires have to be taken out and replaced.
 Phebe will travel to the north of the country to Hospital Sacre-Coeur where they can safely carry out the pacemaker implantation.
 Phebe lives in Port-au-Prince with her older brother, his wife, and their family; she is a university student studying accounting.
 Phebe shared with us, "I would like to thank everyone for continuing to support me so that I can get completely healthy!"